zach-hartwig/ADAQ/Readme.md

 interface to support CAEN desktop and VME digitizers).
 Additionally, the ADAQPythonWrapper class uses Boost.Python to wrap all C++ classes such that the user has the additional option of seamless Python interface without the need to rewrite any code.

-All of the above is compiled into two shared object libraries :
+The source code for the main ADAQ library is found in
-"libADAQ.so" provides the C++ interface methods while "libPyDAQ.so" provides the Python inteface methods.
+$ADAQ/source/adaq.
+The code is compiled into two shared object libraries : "libADAQ.so" provides the C++ interface methods while "libPyDAQ.so" provides the Python inteface methods.
 A GNU makefile control the library building.

 #### CAEN directory ####

-The $ADAQ/caen directory contains an assortment of useful CAEN drivers, firmware, and software that are - in most cases - required to work with the ADAQ libraries and - in a few cases - provided simply for convenience.
+The $ADAQ/ref/caen directory contains an assortment of useful CAEN drivers, firmware, and software that are - in most cases - required to work with the ADAQ libraries and - in a few cases - provided simply for convenience.
 The purpose of including the CAEN software libraries